1DAW-josecor475/blog-website/README.md

 - [ ] Check if it's needed add comments for better understanding
 - [ ] Check viability of a dropdown menu on header nav
+- [ ] Fix that the width of textarea (contacto form) does not overflow the container

 # DONE LOG: